wundable-cpu/learning-journey/README.md

 - ✅ Day 15: Created Supabase account and connected to website
 - ✅ Day 16: Saved first real booking to database
+- ✅ Day 17: Built admin dashboard with booking management, search, and statistics